 If the boiler is to be installed near combustible surfaces, the minimum clearances shown in the pictures and table below must be maintained.
 Failure to provide for the service access clearances, even with non-combustible surfaces, may cause future problems servicing the boiler.
+Maintain a clearance from the vent to combustible surfaces of 18" or as specified in the vent manufacturer's listed installation instructions.
 The boiler must be installed in a space large in comparison to the boiler as described in the National Fuel Gas Code, ANSI Z223.1, latest edition.